TobiasLibera/FriendlyFinger/README.md

 ### Before you start the Printing ###

 <p><strong>
-  There is a ```FF_Template_Fits``` part, which has all fits in it, that are needed for the assembly.
+  There is a "FF_Template_Fits" part, which has all fits in it, that are needed for the assembly.
   The dimensions of the holes are the ones, that I use to get good fits.
-  I strongly recomment to print this part at least once to check if all fits are working properly.
+  I strongly recommend to print this part at least once to check if all fits are working properly.
 </strong><br>
 </p>